 The use of your Revolut Junior account is subject to the same fees as for your Revolut personal account, other than the following exceptions:

 Just like your Revolut personal account, Revolut Junior accounts are not designed to have a negative balance.
-However, this can happen (for example, because you do not have money to cover fees owed to us or because you have made an oﬄine transaction).
+However, this can happen if, for example, you do not have money to cover fees owed to us or because you have made an offline transaction.

-Where this happens, we will contact you (if you are the Lead Parent) to remediate the negative balance.
-If you as Lead Parent do not, we will transfer the amount of the negative balance from your Revolut personal account to your Revolut Junior account.
+When this happens, we will contact you to remediate the negative balance.
+If you do not, we will transfer the amount of the negative balance from your Revolut personal account to your Revolut Junior account.
 If this results in a negative balance on your Revolut personal account, our Personal Terms will apply in the ordinary way.

-If you are a Lead Parent and you want to stop the use of a Revolut Junior account at any time you can:
+If you want to stop the use of a Revolut Junior account at any time you can:

-However, if you want to permanently close a Revolut Junior account, you need to contact us.
-Upon closure, any remaining money in the Revolut Junior account will be returned to your personal account (if you are the Lead Parent) and the relevant Revolut Junior Card will be cancelled.
+If you want to permanently close a Revolut Junior account, you need to contact us.
+Upon closure, any remaining money in the Revolut Junior account will be returned to your Revolut personal account and the relevant Revolut Junior Card will be cancelled.
 Remember, the rules for account closure in our Personal Terms also apply to your Revolut Junior account.

 When a Junior turns 18, they can continue to use the Revolut Junior account until the earlier of their 19th birthday or the card expiring.
 We won’t issue any new card to a Junior who is over 18.